 - A fee – in recognition of your valued role as a foster carer.

 - An allowance – to cover the cost of caring for a child.
 The allowance for your foster child covers things such as food, clothes and everyday travel.
 It should be managed just like a typical family budget.
 The amount varies according to the age of the child.

-Our fee and allowances are paid to our approved foster carers according to the child’s needs and the carer’s skills and experience and include:
+Our fees and allowances are paid to our approved foster carers according to the child’s needs and the carer’s skills and experience.
+They include: